E: Eagers - Elder

 See the entry for Ken Else

 1950s Yorkshire heavyweight from Huddersfield.
 Vince was the brother of Huddersfield rugby player Terry Earnshaw.
 Opponents included Arthur Jackson, Jack Atherton Vic Stewart and Dave Valentine.

-Ebony Kid (Al Diamond)
+Ebony Kid (Also known as Al Diamond)

 Doncaster's Ernie Bowman was trained in the early 1970s by Yorkshire wrestler/promoter Cyril Knowles.
 In the mid 1970s he began wrestling for Cyril and independent promoters of the north.
 After a couple of years he was signed up by Max Crabtree for Joint Promotions where he sometimes used the name Al Diamond (not to be confused with a 1950s Canadian heavyweight of that name).